BrunoLoGar/CourseraProject/README.md

 # CourseraProject
-This is a repository to test github within a course
+This is a repository to test github within a course.
+That's all.